mikeleon001/nand2tetris-project7-8/README.md

 ## Tests

-All 11 official test programs pass on the CPU Emulator:
+All 11 test programs pass on the CPU Emulator:

 **Project 7:** SimpleAdd, StackTest, BasicTest, PointerTest, StaticTest